Higher Computing Science: Course, Exam, and What Makes the Difference

 - Hodder Gibson Higher Computing Science — course textbook with theory and programming exercises.

-- Leckie Higher Computing Science (Leckie & Leckie) — revision guide with exam-style questions.
+- Leckie Computing Science Revision Guide — revision guide with exam-style questions (covers N5 foundations relevant to Higher).

 - Past papers — every Higher Computing Science paper back to 2016 at sqa.org.uk.
 Practise the code-writing questions by hand.